woocommerce/woocommerce-sift/README.md

 1. `npm install`
 2. `composer install`
-3. `npm start` -- This starts a local WordPress environment available at <http://localhost:8888>
+3. `npm start`
+4. See `Test with WooPayments or any other gateway` to test

 ### Run unit tests